Instilling Pride in High Performing Teams

 Our top 6 tips for instilling pride in teams are

 For people who want to perform at the highest levels possible.
-The chance to be part of a team that is consistently pushing us to grow beyond what we’ve known is really attractive.
-Pride multiplies when we belong to an organization and/or a team that’s willing to make a meaningful impact but also offers a detailed blueprint (map) to keep people in the game.
+The chance to be part of a team that consistently pushes us to grow beyond what we’ve known is beautiful.
+Pride multiplies when we belong to an organisation and a group willing to make a meaningful impact and offers a detailed blueprint (map) to keep people in the game.

 Throughout our experience as coaches for high performing individuals and teams.
-We have frequently seen that breaking through to greater levels of sustained high performance and growth are preceded by moments of difficulty and challenge.
-Being able to pull through these difficult moments of our evolution is key.
+We have frequently seen that breaking through to greater sustained high performance and growth are preceded by moments of difficulty and challenge.
+Being able to pull through these difficult moments of our evolution is critical.
 It not only develops needed capacities in us to successfully manage the complexities we face.
-But serves as confidence builders that make us proud of ourselves and the teams we serve through.
-Belonging to a team that’s committed and organized to remain together when the going gets tough is a significant pride builder.
+But serves as confidence builders that make us proud of ourselves and the teams we do through.
+Belonging to a committed and organised group to remain together when the going gets tough is a significant pride builder.

-Talk is cheap but if people consistently see each other taking action that’s consistently raising the bar of the team’s standard of excellence, the respect for the team and its members grow exponentially and having each others’ back becomes the norm.
-The journey of evolving high-performance potential in teams requires teams to dig ever more deeply inside themselves and feel their deepest longing, emotions, and drives.
-The reason is that as competition gets tougher, transactional changes aren’t enough to sustain excellence over a period of time.
+Talk is cheap, but if people consistently see each other taking action that’s constantly raising the bar of the team’s standard of excellence, the respect for the team and its members grow exponentially and having each others’ back becomes the norm.
+The journey of evolving high-performance potential in groups requires teams to dig ever more deeply inside themselves and feel their deepest longing, emotions, and drives.
+The reason is that as competition gets more challenging, transactional changes aren’t enough to sustain excellence over some time.

 5. Not trying to look good ahead of others

 Teams that instil pride are lean in politics and personal agendas.
-While there is a team-wide invitation to welcome diversity, transparency is non-negotiable for the purpose of keeping each other accountable and being each others’ coaches where regular sharing and feedback is invited.
+While there is a team-wide invitation to welcome diversity, transparency is non-negotiable to keep each other accountable and be each others’ coaches where regular sharing and feedback is invited.
 Rather than being seen as negatives, challenges are interpreted as necessary opportunities to go to the next level.

-Our biggest opportunities to leverage growth are built from apparent insignificant small acts.
+Our most significant opportunities to leverage growth and instilling pride are built from apparent insignificant small acts.
 Then we have no choice but to become better listeners.
 We listen to ourselves and the people we team with.
 Team pride emerges from our capacity to create a work container.
-Where team members can recognize themselves and each other on a regular basis.
+Where team members can recognise themselves and each other regularly.

 “I am done with great things and big plans, great institutions and big successes.
 I am for those tiny, invisible loving human forces that work from individual to individual, creeping through the crannies of the world like so many rootlets, or like the capillary oozing of water, yet which, if given time, will rend the hardest monuments of human pride.”